Avan-xli/Avan-xli/README.md

 # About me
-I am a photographer, technology, programming, and CAD modelling as hobbies.
+I do photography, programming, designing, CAD modelling, low-poly 3D art and pixel art as hobbies.
-I also enjoy working with low-poly 3D art, pixel art, and web development.
+I also involved in some web related stuff
-Always learning, always tinkering, always stowing projects.

-the the F Drive is clost to full...
+Always learning, always tinkering, always stowing projects. the F Drive is close to full...